joyccino/Next.js-App/README.md

 ### Implement getStaticProps
 ### getStaticProps Details
 ### Fetching Data at Request Time
+- SWR: The team behind Next.js has created a React hook for data fetching called SWR.
+Highly recommended if you’re fetching data on the client side.
+It handles caching, revalidation, focus tracking, refetching on interval, and more.

 ## 5. Dynamic Routes (Oct ?
 2024 ?)
 ### Setup